Muhlberger, P. (2018). Stealth Democracy: Authoritarianism and Democratic Deliberation. Journal of Public Deliberation, 14(2), 1–38.

 Academic Research Archives - University of Nebraska Public Policy Center

-The University of Nebraska Public Policy Center is partnering with the Nebraska Department of Education on a study that examines how perceptions and organization of school safety and security relate to law enforcement engagement in rural schools across the state of Nebraska.
-While rural schools engage with law enforcement, they often do not label the […]
+The University of Nebraska Public Policy Center collaborated with the Nebraska Department of Education to conduct a research study that examines how safety perceptions and organization of school safety and security are associated with level and type of law enforcement engagement in rural schools.
+While rural schools engage with law enforcement, they utilize a variety […]